 King’s has undertaken a review of HVAC systems.
 The most current information is available here.

-Each air purifier has five stages of filtration including hospital grade HEPA filtration (H13 or MERV 17) allowing for filtration of particles as small as viruses.
+Jade Air Purifiers are installed in classrooms across campus.
+Each air purifier has five stages of filtration including hospital-grade HEPA filtration (H13 or MERV 17) allowing for filtration of particles as small as viruses.
 They also contain a UV light that will inactivate viruses.
-The Air Purifiers are very quiet and of compact size making them ideal for our classrooms.
+The air purifiers are very quiet and compact, making them ideal for our classrooms.

 Is Campus Ministry holding in-person events this year?